uwerat/vnc-eglfs/README.md

 # How to use

-Public APIs have not yet been decided and at the moment you can simply use the library in a specific mode, where VNC servers are started automatically when seeing QQuickWindows being exposed.
+Public APIs have not yet been decided and at the moment you can only use the library in a specific mode, where VNC servers are started automatically when seeing QQuickWindows being exposed.

+A viewer connects to a window using the ports starting from 5900.
+F.e the second window can be found on 5901.
+In theory the number of viewers being connected to the same window is unlimited.

+You can enable VNC support by doing the initilization ithe application code or by running the application with the VNC platform proxy plugin.

+## Application code

-To enable this you have to add the following line to your application code:
+Add the following line somewhere in the code:

 ```
 #include <VncNamespace.h>